tolgee/tolgee-platform/README.md

   <img alt="contributors" src="https://contrib.rocks/image?repo=tolgee/tolgee-platform"/>
 </a>

-Let us know what you think! #feedbackwanted ❤️
+Let us know what you think! #feedbackwanted
+We ❤️ you
+#awesomecontributors